floraison/raabro/README.md

 `seq` is special, it understands "quantifiers": `'?'`, `'+'` or `'*'`.
 They make behave `seq` a bit like a classical regex.

+The `'!'` (bang, not) quantifier is explained at the end of this section.

 ```ruby
 module CartParser include Raabro